 Performance & Upgrade Paths

-Yes, some still argue that the human eye cannot see more than 30 FPS per second and so anything higher is wasted.
-But, anyone who has gone from playing a game at 30 FPS to 60 FPS or higher will tell you that there is definitely a difference.
+Yes, some still argue that the human eye cannot see more than 60 FPS per second and so anything higher is wasted.
+But, anyone who has gone from playing a game at 60 FPS to over 60 FPS will tell you that there is definitely a difference.
 Games feel smoother (and more lifelike) at higher framerates and can be just as beneficial to your in-game experience as playing at a higher resolution can.

 The ability to upgrade your computer is also a huge advantage that PCs have over consoles.
 Unlike consoles, who are subject to a “turnover” period (when new consoles are released, and old ones become obsolete), PCs can be upgraded as necessary.